The Algonquin Hotel

 The lobby sports new furniture, less exuberant than before but still pleasing, even when tourists in T-shirts outnumber latter-day Addison DeWitts (the All About Eve vibe survives — miraculously).

 The original woodwork and hand-painted sconces remain, and the sleeked up sofas and club chairs are just traditional enough for you to sink in and channel your inner Dorothy Parker.
 The waiters are still friendly/rude (the service equivalent of jolie/laide), and the food, though improved, is still wildly overpriced.
 But the drinks pack a punch, the coffee is potent, and so, often, is the chatter: “I’ll have the WASP breakfast,” I overheard a guest quip, ordering an afternoon Bloody Mary and coffee.

-Here and there hints of the hotel’s new(ish) affiliation with Marriott’s Autograph Collection pop up, like the sad demise of the Oak Room cabaret, now a lounge for Marriott Rewards members.
-But the Algonquin still feels like the Algonquin, and it’s good to have it back.
+Here and there hints of the hotel’s affiliation with Marriott’s Autograph Collection pop up, like the sad demise of the Oak Room cabaret, now a lounge for Marriott Rewards members.
+But the Algonquin still feels like the Algonquin, and that’s good.

 Cool detail: Matilda, the hotel’s celebrated cat, a fluffy platinum blonde with attitude, no longer swans around the lounge (the NYC health department frowns on felines near food and has tightened its rules).
-But she still hangs out near the check-in desk. communes with guests when she’s in the mood and appears on free postcards in the guest rooms.
-Ask to see her if she's not in sight.
-Or reach her at email@example.com.
+But she still hangs out near the check-in desk, communes with guests when she’s in the mood and appears on free postcards in the guest rooms.
+Ask to see her if she’s not in sight.
+Or write to her at firstname.lastname@example.org

 Bathrooms are freshly tiled in classic white and can be extremely small.
 But now that spacious stall showers have replaced the old tubs, they feel roomier than they once did.